-GO ScholarsThe Global Opportunity (GO) Scholar Program works with students from diverse backgrounds with financial need and encourages them to go abroad by reducing financial barriers and providing support through a designated coordinator and a student cohort.
+GO ScholarshipThe Global Opportunity (GO) Scholar Program works with first-year students from diverse backgrounds with financial need and encourages them to go abroad by reducing financial barriers and providing support through a designated coordinator and a student cohort.

-GO Scholars receive a one-time scholarship in the amount of $5,000 (semester) or $3,000 (summer) to help cover the cost of a CU Boulder-approved education abroad program offered by the Office of International Education.
-GO Scholars have four years to use the scholarship.
-GO Scholars may be eligible for additional education abroad funding opportunities.
-This is a partnership between the Office of Diversity, Equity, and Community Engagement (ODECE) and the Office of International Education.
+GO Scholars receive a planning scholarship to help cover the cost of a CU Boulder-approved education abroad program offered by Education Abroad.
+This a one-time scholarship and GO Scholars have four years to use the scholarship.
+GO Scholars may be eligible for additional Education Abroad funding opportunities.
+Additionally, GO Scholars receive individualized mentoring and support they explore all international opportunities.

 - Must be a First-Year student at CU Boulder

 - Must demonstrate unmet financial need